By Adam Jusko, ProudMoney.com, email@example.com

 Those Annoying Buyers

-When you have a real estate agent, you have a buffer between you and the buyer.
+When you sell through a real estate agent, you have a buffer between you and the buyer.
 When you do a For Sale By Owner, it’s all on you.
 Potential buyers will ask rude questions.
 They’ll say bad things about your home.
 During negotiations they will ask for unreasonable things.
 This can be unpleasant — you may even get to a place where you actively dislike the people who are buying your home.

 Keep your eyes on the prize.
 You are doing this to save thousands of dollars in real estate agent commissions.
 Be strong.
 You can get through this.